getgrav/grav-learn/pages/10.cookbook/02.twig-recipes/docs.md

 Sometimes you need some logic in Twig that can only be done in PHP, so the best solution is to create a custom Twig Filter or Function.
 A filter is usually appended to a string in the format: `"some string"|custom_filter` and a function can take a string, or any other variable type: `custom_function("some string")`, but essentially they are very similar.

-You can also pass extra parameters like: `"some string"|hash('md5', 10)`, where the extra parameters can be used inside the function or filter.
+You can also pass extra parameters like: `"some string"|custom_function('foo', 'bar')`, where the extra parameters can be used inside the function or filter.

+For this example we'll create a simple Twig filter to count the takes a string and splits it into chunks separated by a delimiter.
+This is particular useful for things like credit card numbers, license keys etc.

 ##### Solution